francescogerardomarra/its/modulo26/6_logging.md

 - Slightly more complex to implement.

 ## Log Entry
 Regardless of format, every log entry should contain key information to ensure it's actionable, searchable, and useful for debugging.
-In modern distributed systems, this goes beyond just time and message—capturing execution context is equally important.
+In modern distributed systems, this goes beyond just time and message.
+Capturing execution context is equally important.

 | Field       | Purpose                                                                 |
 |-------------|-------------------------------------------------------------------------|